ua-datalab/QNLP/Project-Plan.md

 # Meeting Notes

+## Nov 18th 2024
+Made a big break through yesterday night.
+Atleast I think so.
+	- their lambeq code was initializing the QNLP model with train and val circuits
+ 	- i initialized just with just training circuits
+  	- but then i noticed our loss values were not decreasing (and the model weights not being updated) in the first .fit()/training of the QNLP model
+   	- I went digging and realized, that it is the generate_initial_param thing Khatri does which is screwing up things.
+I still am not sure what that function does.
+We are already initializing model1 with random values. anyway, the moment i commented that out,model 1 loss started dropping and hit like 99% accuracy.
+Even better, model 4( the prediction version of model 1 combined with values of OOV)- gave 82% accuracy.
+Now IMHO that is huge. i.e a model not seeing val data, training only on 70 sentences, vs 30 in val.
+    - todo confirm that the flow is right and this is not a fluke

 ## Nov 17th
 - todo from yesterday; start experiments, especially with bobcat and classification.
 	- for no pair: